 Connoisseur’s Delta Queen magnolia evokes all the charm and historic tradition of the American South.
 Designed by Diane Lewis exclusively for sale at Brielle Galleries, it was an edition of 25 in 1980 selling for $2650.
 Dimensions are approximately 15″ (38 cm) high and 12″ (30.5 cm) wide.

-The Single Donation camellia was designed by Aileen Burton.
-Issued in 1987 as an edition of 100, it is , 3″ h x 7” w (7.5 cm x 17.75 cm).
-The plant is Camellia x williamsii ‘Donation’ which many gardeners consider to be the finest camellia ever bred.
-It was the result of a cross between C. japonica and Camellia saluenensis performed at the J.C.
+Donation Camellia Group measures 4.75″ h x 14.75″ w (12 cm x 37.5 cm).
+Issued in 1985 at $1850, it is a limited edition of 50 designed by Diane Lewis.
+Many gardeners consider this to be the finest camellia ever bred.
+Camellia x williamsii was the result of a cross between C. japonica and Camellia saluenensis performed at the J.C.
 Williams estate at Caerhays Castle in Cornwall in 1923.
-The cultivar ‘Donation’ was raised by Col. Stephenson Clarke of Borde Hill Gardens in West Sussex; the cultivar name was derived from its particular C. japonica parent.
+The cultivar ‘Donation’ was raised by Col. Stephenson Clarke of Borde Hill Gardens in West Sussex.

 Elegance displays a group of white Asiatic lilies with pink spots and “piecrust” edged petals.
 (The accompanyting foliage shown is not that of the lily.)
 This was issued in 1987 as an edition of 100.
 Thanks to a helpful reader I can now report the measurements as 8″ high, 11″ long, and 7.5″ deep (approx. 20 cm x 28 cm x 19 cm.)